Case Study: Energy Optimisation in a Leading Pharmaceutical Manufacturing Company

 Key Findings

-The uncovered several important insights:
+The monitoring solution uncovered several important insights.

-Results and benefits
+Results and Benefits

 By combining continuous monitoring with detailed energy analytics, the project delivered clear, actionable opportunities for optimisation and risk reduction: